RanaRanvijaySingh/AndroidNfcTagWritterDemo/README.md

 			If you want to launch any particular application or want to launch your own application among many other appliction in the mobile once you swip over the NFC tag then use these commands.

+			In data tag the attribute value in android:pathPrefix,
+			---"/com.webonise.nfcwriterdemo:externaltype" : should be in lowercase (for android version JellyBean and above). whereas
+			---"/com.webonise.nfcwriterdemo:externalType" : should have matching letters (for android version below JellyBean).

                 -->
               **  <data
                     android:host="ext"